mtav/PiQuantum/README.md

 computer can do,we call these _coherent_.
 The second set of operations are only available on a quantum computer.

+## Implemented

+- 1 & 2 Measure the state
+- 1 & 4 Reset to vacuum state
+- 3 & 4 Switch to cycling through the state display

+- X
+- Y
+- H
+- Control modifier (Hold this and select another gate to do a Controlled version of it) e.g Control + X to do CNOT

 ## Coherent Digital operations

 This is a list of the existing operations available: